 The research of the section SSSE comprises observational and experimental approaches.
 Using the Helgoland Roads Ecological Time Series and other long-term observational data, we generate and develop hypotheses on the impacts of ecological stressors on individuals and communities that are then tested experimentally in set-ups of different scales.

-Scientifically, most of the research of the section is at home in the coastal workpackages 2.1 and 2.2 of the programme Changing Earth - Sustaining our Future.
+Scientifically, most of the research of the section is at home in the topic "coast" of the programme Changing Earth - Sustaining our Future.
 Geographically, the focus of the section lies in the pelagic and benthic communities of the North Sea, with comparisons to other shelf sea systems.

 Given the large temporal and spatial spectra we work on a range of differently sized organisms, ranging from bacteria and viruses through to plankton and fish.
 Ultimately, we aim to understand and predict the effects on anthropogenic pressure on our shelf sea communities.